rdpoor/yellowbird/README.md

 An key offering in the Klatu product line is "Blackbird", built around the Microchip SAME54 microcontroller and the WINC1500 network processor.

-At some customer sites, the Blackbird has trouble communicating: it goes offline sporadically, and sometimes fails to reconnect altogether.

-The key goal of this Yellowbird project is to develop a simple application, also based on the SAME54 and WINC1500, that communicates periodically with remoted servers in order to identify the root cause behind the communication failures:
+The key goal of this Yellowbird project is to develop a simple application, also based on the SAME54 and WINC1500, that communicates periodically with remoted servers in order to identify any issues with the customer WLAN.

-* Is there a problem with the firmware in the Blackbird?
-* Is there a problem with version v 19.5.4 WINC1500 firmware used by the Blackbird?
-(Note that the newest version is v 19.7.7)
-* Is there a problem with the configuration of the customers' WIFI networks?

 This document describes the setup and operation of Yellowbird 0.1.0.